abstra-app/python-template-engine/README.md

 # Python template

-This is a super simple template engine for rendering HTML using python interpolation
+This is a PoC template engine for rendering HTML using python interpolation.

 ```html
 <python>